eleavydev/rock-paper-scissors-el/README.md

 - I tested that when Player or Machine score reaches 5 that the Modal will display correctly to inform user that the Game is over.

 - I tested the Modal displays correctly and closes when the X is clicked or player clicks outside the Modal.

+- I confirmed that the colours and fonts chosen are easy to read and accessible by running through lighthouse in dev tools (see below section on Validator Testing)

 Solved Bugs